-Level 5 is a high quality interior PVA primer surfacer designed to smooth imperfections and uniform wallboard surfaces.
-It can be used to help achieve a level 5 drywall finish without the use of a skim coat.
+Level 5 is a high-quality interior PVA primer surfacer that smoothes out flaws and creates even wallboard surfaces.
+It can be used without a skim coat to assist create a level 5 drywall finish.

 Is Level 4 drywall finish good enough?

 A Level 4 finish is completely appropriate if the drywall is to be wallpapered, textured, or painted with flat paint.
 However, when a coat of glossy paint or intense light is applied to this level of quality, any cracks and imperfections can be seen.